Dr. Craig Emes

 The first thing to know about ADHD treatment is that it is not only treated with medications.
-Yes, ADHD medications are very effective but their use alone will only take you so far, as a comprehensive treatment plan involves a wholistic, multimodal approach.
+Yes, ADHD medications are very effective but their use alone will only take you so far, as a comprehensive treatment plan involves a multimodal holistic approach.
+Did you know that over 80% of adults with ADHD also have another mental health condition such as anxiety, depression or substance addiction?
+Your treatment plan should take into consideration all of your mental health conditions, not just the ADHD.
+Let’s start by describing the various “non-medication” strategies to consider as part of your treatment plan.

 If you have been diagnosed with ADHD, the first step in your treatment plan is to arrange to meet with your primary healthcare provider (the person who referred you to me) to review the consultation report.
 This is best done immediately after our treatment planning meeting.
 A physical examination and certain laboratory investigations are often required to rule out contributing factors for your symptoms.
 It is vital that we know the cause of your symptoms before we begin treating these symptoms.
 Bottom line, make an appointment as soon as possible with your primary healthcare provider to review the treatment recommendations in the consultation report.